 Summer camp season is right around the corner, and that means it’s time to start narrowing down the right one for your child.

-While Arizona can get quite hot in the summer, there are beautiful mountainous, gorgeous lakes and piney areas that tend to stay at a comfortable temperature through the season.
+While Arizona can get quite hot in the summer, there are beautiful mountains like Camelback Mountain, gorgeous lakes like Lake Havasu, and piney areas that tend to stay at a comfortable temperature through the season.

 If you’re eager to send your son or daughter off to a camp experience that they’ll never forget, try one of these fantastic overnight summer camps in Arizona.